Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Main Results

 \end{theorem} The complete proof is provided in the appendix section~\ref{sec:appendix-proof-theorem}.
-We first illustrate the insight of the convergence rate, the choice of the hyperparameters, and the technical novelties and challenges.
+We first illustrate insights into the convergence rate, the choice of the hyperparameters, and the technical novelties and challenges.

-\textbf{Insights.} The convergence rate of \texttt{ZSPO} has three components: the convergence rate of zeroth order optimization, the panelist distinguishability $\varepsilon_D^*$, and the majority vote approximation error as follows:
+\textbf{Insights.} The convergence rate of \texttt{Sign-SZPO} has three components: the convergence rate of zeroth-order optimization, the preference distinguishability $\varepsilon_D^*$, and the majority vote approximation error:

-The first term resembles zeroth-order stochastic gradient descent~\citep{NesSpo_17}, stochastic coordinate descent~\citep{CaiLouMck_21}, and sign gradient descent~\citep{LiuCheChe_19}.
-If we choose $\mu = \gO(1/\sqrt{dT})$ as in the literature, this term matches the state-of-the-art $\gO(\sqrt{d/T})$ result for non-convex smooth function optimization~\citep{NesSpo_17,LiuCheChe_19}.
-The second term comes from the distinguishability limit of panelists: when the current policy $\vtheta_t$ is close to stationary, i.e., the gradient norm is smaller than $\varepsilon_D^* / \mu$, the perturbed policy and the current policy have similar value functions with difference smaller than $\varepsilon_D^*$ according to \eqref{eq:value-diff-linearization}, which becomes indistinguishable.
-One could also view the parameter $\vtheta_{R}$ learned by \texttt{ZSPO} as the policy most preferred by panelists in the $\varepsilon_D^*$-neighborhood of a stationary policy.
+The first term resembles zeroth-order stochastic gradient descent~\citep{NesSpo_17, CaiLouMck_21, LiuCheChe_19}.
+If we choose $\mu = \gO(1/\sqrt{dT})$ as in the literature, this term matches the state-of-the-art $\gO(\sqrt{d/T})$ result for non-convex smooth functions.
+The second term comes from the distinguishability limit of the preference oracle: when the current policy $\vtheta_t$ is close to stationary, i.e., the gradient norm is smaller than $\varepsilon_D^* / \mu$, the perturbed policy and the current policy have similar value functions with a difference smaller than $\varepsilon_D^*$ according to \eqref{eq:value-diff-linearization}, which becomes indistinguishable.
+One could also view the parameter $\vtheta_{R}$ learned by \texttt{Sign-SZPO} as the policy most preferred by the oracle in the $\varepsilon_D^*$-neighborhood of a stationary policy.
 The third term comes from approximating the expected preference probability with a majority vote.
-As the number of batches $N$ increases, the approximation error would decrease since $\varsigma^{-1}(\sqrt{2/N}) \to \varsigma^{-1}(0) = 0$, since the majority vote becomes more accurate and reflects the population-level preference.
+As the number of batches $N$ increases, the approximation error would decrease since $\varsigma^{-1}(\sqrt{2/N}) \approx 1/(\sigma'(0) \sqrt{N}) \to 0$, since the majority vote becomes more accurate and reflects the population-level preference.

-\textbf{Optimizing the Convergence Rate Upper Bound.} The rate of convergence in Theorem~\ref{thm:zspo} trades off the zeroth-order optimization error with both the distinguishability limit and the majority vote approximation error.
-Optimizing the upper bound results in:
+\textbf{Optimizing the Upper Bound and Choice of Perturbation.} The rate of convergence in Theorem~\ref{thm:szpo} trades off the zeroth-order optimization error with both the distinguishability and the majority vote approximation error.
+Optimizing the bound results in the tightest characterization as follows: \begin{corollary} If we choose $\alpha_t = \Theta(\sqrt{H/dt})$ and $\vtheta_R$ the same way as in Theorem.~\ref{thm:szpo}, and if the perturbation distance $\mu$ satisfies: $ \mu^2 = \Theta( d^{-1} \max\{\varsigma^{-1}( \sqrt{2/N} ), \varepsilon_D^* \}), $ Then, we have: